Understanding how occupancy and abundance dynamics of muskrats are influenced by wetland isolation, wetland quality, and matrix composition

-Assessing factors that affect the spatial distribution and persistence of swift fox populations
+What affects the the spatial distribution and persistence of swift fox populations on the fringes of their geographic range?

 Quantifying the effects of invasive-hybrid cattail (T. x glauca) expansions on native wetland biodiversity